AI Chatbots for Websites – Oops! 7 Mistakes to Avoid

 What is an AI Chatbot?

-An AI Chatbot is a computer program that simulates human-like conversations using NLP and machine learning through messaging apps, websites, mobile apps, or the telephone.
+An AI Chatbot is a computer program that simulates human-like live chat conversations with a company’s visitors or customers on platforms such as messaging apps, websites, mobile apps, or the telephone.
+AI chatbots for support are tech heavy and are powered by NLP and machine learning software.

 AI Chatbot tools are leveraged by several different business industries, ranging from e-commerce to manufacturing to healthcare.
 It has been widely adopted by customer support teams in particular, as customers love how quickly and efficiently bots can answer questions and resolve issues.
 Companies even use it via text/SMS messages and on the Telegram platform.